 - Avoid excessive punctuation and ensure all capital letters are appropriate (e.g., only use bold when it really needs emphasis).

-- Keep it clean, straightforward, and uncluttered; if necessary, re-read your message out loud and check for spelling errors and typos.
+- Please keep it clean, straightforward, and uncluttered; re-read your message aloud and check for spelling errors and typos.

 5. Body Paragraph 1 – The Relevant Details

 If you want your email to get read, you need to include relevant details.
-This includes information about deadlines and next steps, as well as who’s responsible for what.
+This includes information about deadlines, next steps, and who’s responsible for what.
 A business email is no place for flowery language or long-winded phrases that don’t impact actionable outcomes.

-Be straightforward and honest with whatever it is you’re communicating; after all, that’s what every employer wants from their employees!
+Be straightforward and honest with whatever you’re communicating; that’s what every employer wants from their employees!

 If your email also has attachments (such as an invoice), don’t forget to mention those too.
 The sooner someone has what they need, whether financial data or status updates, the better!